Evie Muir talks to the U.K.'s first ever Domestic Abuse Commissioner

 Cancel culture belongs to the oppressed.
 Without it, Gina Martin couldn’t have succeeded with her campaign against upskirting.
 Young black men would still be dragged from their school by white police officers, without a second concern.
 LGBTQ people wouldn’t be able to share and recognise in their own injustice.
 In fact, without cancel culture, #MeToo wouldn’t exist.

-But, as Jon Ronson ponders in his bestselling book, So, You’ve Been Publically Shamed, what are our expectations for shaming?
+As Jon Ronson ponders in his bestselling book, So, You’ve Been Publically Shamed, what are our expectations for shaming?
 Why do we feel the need to punish, rather than educate?
 Or even to embrace our natural reluctance to accept an apology?

 The UK has quickly blamed the journalists that created the cruel headlines, the ones they’re now so keen to wipe from both their publication and portfolio.
 But, without an appetite or audience – would these grotesque stories really exist?
 The newspapers that thrive in the creation of these stories to ITV, (who will inevitably produce a tear-inducing biopic named Caroline: My Struggle) are in no way blameless, but I suppose the uncomfortable truth is that while a snowflake can’t be blamed for an avalanche, there was a now-silent audience to Caroline’s public shame.
-It was us.

 So, on the same day that Twitter frantically types “be kind”, Jameela Jamil is harassed for her own activism.
 The same journalists that christened Caroline’s career ‘Flack, Back and Sack’ now mourn her deeply, citing her kindness and joy.
 Aspects of her personality that were, only a week ago, cast aside.
 And, as I scroll through the condolences, the same people who declare that a woman (who was rude on a plane) should burn in hell frantically comment that if “everyone could judge a little less – the world would be a better place”.